DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - A practical application of this knowledge is in troubleshooting, as a "Connection Refused" error can often be diagnosed by checking if the correct port is open.

 ---

+#### CONFIGURE - a foundational technical term

+### Course Step Number: 565

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step defines the term "configure" as the process of setting up or adjusting a machine or software to function in a particular way.
+It provides a simple example of configuring a video game's display settings.

+##### Insights from Chat Discussion summary

+- The concept of "configuring" is a foundational skill in web development, applying to everything from a local development environment to complex build tools.
+- A key best practice is to separate configuration settings into dedicated files (e.g., `.env` files) to improve organization, portability, and security.
+- The user experience (UX) of a configuration process is a significant consideration, as a poorly designed interface can lead to frustration and errors.

+---